317brian/druid/docs/tutorials/tutorial-jupyter-index.md

 ## Tutorials

+Download

-- [Introduction to the Druid API](./jupyter/api-tutorial.ipynb) walks you through some of the basics related to the Druid API and several endpoints.
+- [Introduction to the Druid API](https://github.com/apache/druid/tree/master/examples/quickstart/jupyter-notebooks/api-tutorial.ipynb) walks you through some of the basics related to the Druid API and several endpoints.